 Remember that if it goes to court YOU ARE NOT GUARANTEED TO WIN YOUR CASE.
 Don’t make plans on how to spend your money before you receive it!

-If Your Mortgage has/had a Floor Clause
+1. Mortgage Floor Clause

 After the EU’s ruling that the floor clause was abusive the Spanish Government set up a process to ensure that claims are dealt with swiftly.

-Banks, including BBVA, which simply removed the floor clause without taking any further action have also been sentenced to reimburse their clients.
+Banks that simply removed the floor clause without taking any further action have also been sentenced to reimburse their clients.

 First of all contact your bank and ask for the template form created for floor clause claims.
 Some banks may have an online version.